-Populism on the rise?
-Netherlands gears up for bellwether vote
+Dutch elections: Populism on the rise?

 Poll position but no gold

-Rutte will be looking to secure a third term in office; should his lawmakers form the largest group in the 150-seat House of Representatives, he is expected to form a new coalition government with at least three other parties.
+Should Rutte's lawmakers form the largest group in the 150-seat House of Representatives, he is expected to form a new coalition government with at least three other parties, giving him a third term in office.

-But maintaining the status quo is exactly what many Dutch voters have tired of, and Wilders has rated strongly in pre-election polls thanks to his no-nonsense rhetoric and often controversial views.
+But maintaining the status quo is exactly what many Dutch voters have tired of, and Wilders rated strongly in pre-election polls thanks to his no-nonsense rhetoric and often controversial views.
 Other parties -- including Rutte's VVD -- have lurched to the right in response.

-Musician and actor Ron Mesland, from Amsterdam, said he was concerned about the wider impact of Wilders' popularity: "I'm worried about Geert Wilders, but mostly about the effect he has on the other parties," he said.
-"Most other parties seem to adopt his speech and his ideas, and that really worries me."
+Musician and actor Ron Mesland, from Amsterdam, said he was concerned about the wider impact of Wilders' popularity.
+"Most other parties seem to adopt his speech and his ideas, and that really worries me," he said.

 Ruud Koole, politics professor at the University of Leiden, said that in the event Wilders secures the most seats in the House of Representatives, the country's political system would likely make it extremely difficult for him to govern.

-"We always have coalition governments," he said.
 "If Wilders' party were to become the biggest ... he'll have to make a coalition with other parties.
 The problem for Wilders is that other parties do not want to enter a coalition with the PVV."

-Koole said Wilders is popular because he speaks to the specific concerns of part of the electorate, "concerns about unemployment, about health care, but especially about the Dutch national identity, which lead to foreigners, immigrants, asylum seekers, also refugees.
+Koole said Wilders is popular because he speaks to the specific concerns of some voters, "about unemployment, about health care, but especially about the Dutch national identity, which lead to foreigners, immigrants, asylum seekers, also refugees.

 "Voters for Wilders don't really believe that he has the solutions to solve these problems, but at least he expresses their concerns and that is why he polls rather high in this campaign."